needle-mirror/com.unity.addressables/Documentation~/index.md

 * **Profiles**: The system allows you to create a set of string variables that more easily enables you to change how your content is built into bundles without modifying settings in multiple places.

 ## What about my existing game?
-The Addressable Asset System provides a [migration path](AddressableAssetsMigrationGuide.md) for upgrading, whether you use direct references, _Resource_ folders, or asset bundles.
+The Addressable Asset System provides a [migration path](AddressableAssetsMigrationGuide.md) for upgrading, whether you use direct references, `Resource` folders, or AssetBundles.